Landscape-CV/PyTLidar/paper/paper.md

 Key features of PyTLiDAR include:

--A full reimplementation of TreeQSM's core logic in Python
+-Loading and extracting point cloud data from las and laz files

+-Automatic calculation of a range of initial parameters for the QSM model based on point cloud structure

+-Generation of Voronoi partition (cover sets) of point cloud

+-Detection of segments through topological analysis of cover sets

+-Fitting of Cylinders

+-Calculation of Various Tree metrics including Branch length and volume, crown volume, and more

--A user-friendly GUI built with PyQt6
+-A user-friendly GUI  for batch or single-file processing

--Automated and manual configuration of model generation parameters, including patch diameter ranges

 -Support for interactive 3D visualization of tree models and parameter tuning

--Batch or single-file processing
+-Batch data processing

 # Statement of Need